 Making a solo adventure across a vastly remote area of the Scottish Highlands.

 I had a day off, which I spent riding a mountain bike across Glen Nevis.
-The glen stretches between Corrour and Fort William, and was sitting among the top places I wanted to cycle in Scotland.
+The glen stretches between Corrour and Fort William, and it was sitting among the top places I wanted to cycle in Scotland.

 While I was in the west portion of the glen a few times, I've never further than a few miles in.
 The further you go east, the more remote you get.
 At one point, there are no settlements or paved roads in a radius of 10km of mountains, which means there is hardly any traffic at all.
 There is no cycling path, but I knew that there should be a hiking trail going through.
-The thing is, a hiking trail here is a loose term, consisting anything from wide, a well-graded solid path, to basically nothing at all.
-I didn't research this particular path, and just went for it.
+The thing is, a hiking trail here is a loose term, consisting of anything from a well-graded wide path to basically nothing at all.
+I didn't research this particular one and just went for it.
 There is a sense of satisfaction in exploring something unknown.

 To magnify this sensation, a few days ago my phone died, after four years of service, and I didn't get a replacement yet.
 So I didn't have any fancy tracking services this time, something I usually carry when out in the wilderness.
 I went analog this time.
 "How'll that go?"
 I thought as I was on a bus, getting me to Spean Bridge, from where I planned to make the loop.
 "Well, there's a way to find out."

 From Spean Bridge, there's a narrow road towards the glen.
 The thrill begins at the point when it starts gaining some elevation and turns from pavement to dirt.
-There's a sign telling you that you are entering "remote, sparsely populated and potentially dangerous area," and the surrounding turn very scenic.
+There's a sign telling you that you are entering a "remote, sparsely populated and potentially dangerous area," and the surroundings turn very scenic.
 From here, one has to get over a mountain pass to get into the glen.

 ...However, as the nice dirt road continues almost all the way up, it's an easy climb.
 The further you go, the rougher the track gets.
 Also, the further I went, the more I enjoyed it.